TheOdinProject/curriculum/rails/project_final.md

-# Project: Ruby on Rails Final Project
+# Project: Ruby on Rails Final Project!!!
 *Estimated Time: 25-40 hrs*

 *Don't forget to use Git to save your projects!*